Changissnz/selfinterest/README.md

 a default cause for merit in a distinct activity.
 The downside of merit is that human beings must somehow design judgment of it, in ways that coincide with satisfaction of self-interest.
-The case of Oda Nobunaga is what occurs when the merit of political status can no longer be found by civil consensus.
+The case of Oda Nobunaga was what occurred when the merit of political status was no longer found by civil consensus.
 Oda Nobunaga launched a campaign, in the 1560's, to unify all of Japan, this being possible only by violent confrontation with lords from other regions of the islands.
 Each believed